ickc/naive-cookiecutter/docs/README.md

 # Introduction

-naive_cookiecutter is just a naive cookiecutter to boostrap Python project.
+naive_cookiecutter is just a naive cookiecutter to bootstrap Python project.

 # Instruction